carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 Like all forms of reproducibility, there are multiple "levels" of reproducibility.
 For this lesson we will focus on "full" reproducibility, meaning that reproducible software environments will:

-* Be defined through user readable configuration files.
+* Be defined through user readable and writable configuration files.
-* Have machine produced files, called lock files, with a full definition of all software in the environment.
+* Have machine produced "lock files" with a full definition of all software in the environment.
+* Specify the target computer platforms (operating system and architecture) for all environments solved.
-* Have the environment prepared for any computer platform, be machine agnostic.
+* Have the resolution of a platform's environments be machine agnostic (e.g. macOS platform machines can solve environments for Linux platforms).
 * Have the software packages defined in the environments be published on immutable public package indexes.

 ### Hardware accelerated environments